Products

 ◻️Price◻️

-As you can see in the examples, both methods are seeking what customers prioritize when purchasing a smartphone.
+As you can see from the examples, both methods aim to discover what customers prioritise when purchasing a smartphone.
 The best-worst model data will reveal the most preferred feature and the least preferred feature.
 Conjoint analysis shows how much each feature influences the final purchasing decision.

-Often, these methods are used together to create a more detailed picture of what customers want and are willing to pay for.
+These methods are often used together to create a more detailed picture of what customers want and how much they are willing to pay for it.

-By forgoing a ranking scale, best-worst scaling avoids biases from cultural differences—some cultures have associations with different numbers—or perceptions of ratings.
+By forgoing a ranking scale, best-worst scaling avoids biases from cultural differences – as some cultures have associations with different numbers – or perceptions of ratings.
 Respondents may also have list order bias, where they indicate that all features are equally important.
 When bias occurs, the business may waste resources on improvements or features that aren’t truly important to customers.

-MaxDiff survey data is well suited for creating statistical models.
+MaxDiff survey data is well suited to creating statistical models.
 These models make it possible to quantify preferences and understand what your target market values.

-Determining what features are deemed best and worst by your customers provides you with actionable insights for product features and improvements, new products, and obsolete product features.
+Determining which features are deemed best and worst by your customers will provide you with actionable insights for product features and improvements, new products and obsolete product features.
 Use this data to give your customers what they truly want and value.
 This will result in increased customer satisfaction overall.

-As with any process, there are some downsides to best-worst scaling.
+As with any process, there are some downsides associated with best-worst scaling.

-Depending upon the number of attributes you are testing, it may take more time to take your survey.
+Depending on the number of attributes you are testing, it may take respondents more time to take your survey.
 Shorter surveys tend to have higher response rates.

-Best-worst scaling is typically used to optimize features, not the product as a whole.
+Best-worst scaling is typically used to optimise product features rather than the product as a whole.
 For example, your MaxDiff survey may show a definite preference for one feature, but in reality, customers may not be willing to pay a higher price for the feature.
 To dig deeper into your results, perform a conjoint analysis to test the product as a whole.

-Is the level of preference indicated for an attribute conditional upon the alternatives it is compared to?
+Is the level of preference indicated for an attribute conditional upon the alternatives that it is compared to?
 This is the context effect.
-For example, if you’re conducting a best-worst scaling smartphone study and your attributes are Samsung, Nokia, Google, Sony, and Apple, respondents are probably thinking about Google in terms of hardware.
-But if you’re doing a study that includes Google and Yahoo in its attributes, people will more likely think of Google in terms of its search engine.
+For example, if you’re conducting a best-worst scaling smartphone study and your attributes are Samsung, Nokia, Google, Sony and Apple, respondents are probably thinking about Google in terms of hardware.
+But if you’re doing a study that includes Google and Yahoo in its attributes, it’s more likely that people will think of Google in terms of its search engine.

 It’s important to be aware of the context effect even though it is impractical to try to avoid attributes because of this possibility.